PrReGirl27/PECT/README.md

-Pect is a Protecive Detector (Protective detECTor) that detects if people are awake, sleep, or falling asleep.
-After a certian period of time, the app send an alert to a person who is sleeping while on the road.
+Pect is a Protective Detector (Protective detECTor) that detects if people are awake, sleeping, or falling asleep.
+After a certain period of time, the app sends an alert to a person who is sleeping while on the road.
-This is also my very first time using python, yolo, and opencv Although it was tuff, it was a wonderful learning experience A python environment is requried to run this
+This is also my very first time using Python, yolo, and OpenCV Although it was tough, it was a wonderful learning experience A Python environment is required to run this (Anaconda Prompt)
-Using anaconda prompt works for this